AdobeDocs/analytics.en/help/implement/appmeasurement-release-notes/c-release-notes-flash.md

 public var s:AppMeasurement;
 s = new AppMeasurement();
 s.debugTracking = false; // set to false or remove line
-                         // for default "disabled” behavior
+                         // for default "disabled" behavior

 ```